strangeprogrammer/CodeTutorials/djangobox/src/docker/docker_wrapper/README.md

 	sudo ./buildimages.sh [UID] [GID]

-Keep in mind that docker's bind-mount mechanism preserves UID and GID values through the mount.
-This means that if the files within a client directory are created with UID and GID '1234' then, inside the container, whichever user has UID '1234' and whichever group has GID '1234' will have access to the files.
+Keep in mind that the command **docker cp** (which is used internally) preserves UID and GID values through the copying process.
+This means that if the files within a client directory are created with UID and GID **1234** then, inside the container, whichever user has UID **1234** and whichever group has GID '1234' will have access to the files.

 The *most secure option* is to use the UID and GID of the server account during production, so as to give away as little user information as possible to the client, and so as to contain any maliciously uploaded code to affecting other server files instead of the whole system.